Comets are defined as icy bodies of frozen gases, rocks and dust left over from the formation of the solar system about 4.6 billion years ago.

-According to NASA, as of September 2021, the current number of known comets (opens in new tab) is 3,743.
-Though billions more are thought to be orbiting the sun beyond Neptune (opens in new tab) in the Kuiper Belt (opens in new tab) and the distant Oort cloud (opens in new tab) far beyond Pluto (opens in new tab).
+According to NASA, as of January 2023, the current number of known comets is 3,743.
+Though billions more are thought to be orbiting the sun beyond Neptune in the Kuiper Belt and the distant Oort cloud far beyond Pluto.

 Occasionally, a comet streaks through the inner solar system; some do so regularly, some only once every few centuries.
 Many people have never seen a comet, but those who have won't easily forget the celestial show.

 The most recent comet to be making headlines is that of recently discovered comet C/2022 E3 (ZTF) which will make a relatively close approach to Earth on Feb.
 1, 2023, passing within 28 million miles (42 million km).
 This striking green comet was last in our neighborhood 50,000 years ago, making the last people to look up and witness this visitor from the depths of the outer solar system, likely very early Homo sapiens or Neanderthals.

 Hoping to observe a comet for yourself?
 Our guides on the best telescopes and best binoculars can help.
 You can also check out our guide on how to view and photograph comets as well our best cameras for astrophotography and best lenses for astrophotography to get started.

 A comet primarily consists of a nucleus, coma, hydrogen envelope, dust and plasma tails.
 Scientists analyze these components to learn about the size and location of these icy bodies, according to ESA (opens in new tab).

 A comet nucleus is the solid core of a comet consisting of frozen molecules including water, carbon monoxide, carbon dioxide, methane and ammonia as well as other inorganic and organic molecules — dust.
 The nucleus of a comet is usually around 6 miles (10 kilometers) across or less (opens in new tab).